The Problem Solverz

 The Problem Solverz is an American animated television series created by Ben Jones for Cartoon Network.
 It follows Alfe, Roba, and Horace; a group of detectives in their troubled town, Farboro.

 The aforementioned characters were designed while Jones attended college in the 1990s; he later founded the art collective Paper Rad with Jessica and Jacob Ciocci.
 The characters were featured in Jones' and the collective's animations and comics before the creator pitched a pilot in 2007 to Adult Swim featuring the trio, collaborating with PFFR and Williams Street.
 The network's executives referred Jones to Cartoon Network, who commissioned a series featuring the same characters.
 The series was produced in Adobe Flash, with around fifteen animators employed at Cartoon Network Studios and the co-production of Mirari Films.

 The Problem Solverz was first aired on April 4, 2011.
 The first season consisted of nine episodes, concluding on September 29, 2011.
 A second and final season was released exclusively on Netflix in 2013.
 The show was initially panned by both audiences and critics, and was once considered to be one of the worst animated series ever made.
-Criticisms were directed to its animation, characters, art style, and rapidly flashing colors.
+Criticisms were directed to its animation, characters, and art style.